 Microsoft Store Apps

-Apps downloaded from the Microsoft Store appear in the upper section under ‘Let apps access your microphone.’
-These include things like Microsoft Teams, Skype, Camera, Copilot, Xbox, Feedback Hub, Snipping Tool, and Sound Recorder.
-Each one gets its own individual toggle.
+Apps downloaded from the Microsoft Store appear under “Let apps access your microphone.”
+This includes Microsoft Teams, Skype, Camera, Copilot, Xbox, Feedback Hub, Snipping Tool, and Sound Recorder.
+Each one has its own individual toggle.
+Turning one off doesn’t affect any other app.

 Desktop Apps

-Pro-Tip: If a desktop app like Zoom or Chrome isn’t showing up in the desktop apps list yet, it likely means the app hasn’t requested microphone access for the first time yet.
-Simply open the app, start a call or recording session, and then check back – it will appear in the list automatically after the first access attempt.
+Pro-Tip: If a desktop app like Zoom or Chrome isn’t showing in the list, it just hasn’t asked for mic access yet.
+Open the app, start a call or recording, and then come back — it will appear automatically after the first access attempt.

 Fastest Way to Open Microphone Settings in Windows 11

-Skip the navigation entirely.
-Press Windows key + I to open Settings instantly, then type Microphone in the search bar at the top.
-Click the Microphone privacy settings result and land directly on the permissions page in under five seconds.
+Skip the menu navigation entirely.
+Press Windows key + I to open Settings, then type Microphone in the search bar at the top.
+Click Microphone privacy settings and land directly on the page in seconds.

-Alternatively, press Windows key + S, type microphone privacy settings, and press Enter – both methods open the same page directly without going through any menus.
+Alternatively, press Windows key + S, type microphone privacy settings, and press Enter.
+Same destination, same speed.

 How to Quickly Find a Specific App in the Microphone List

-When there are a lot of apps installed, scrolling through the microphone permissions list can take a moment.
-Here’s a faster way to get to the right settings page directly.
+When there are a lot of apps installed, scrolling through the list takes time.
+Here’s the faster route.

 Step 1: Press Windows key + S to open the search bar.